virtualsecureplatform/TFHEpp/README.md

 If you need your own parameter, please modify the files under include/params/ or add your own hpp and add change the macro definition in include/param.hpp.

 ## Ternary Key
-As you will see in the files under include/params, we use ternary key for lvl1 or higher levels parameters.
+As you will see in the files under include/params, we use a ternary key for lvl1 or higher-level parameters.

 # FFTW3 Support
-Some environments which do not support AVX2 cannot use spqlios.
+Some environments that do not support AVX2 cannot use spqlios.
 Instead of spqlios, TFHEpp can use fftw3.
 To use fftw3,  install `libfftw3-dev` and add `-DUSE_FFTW3=ON` to the compile option.

-# Third party libraries
+# Third-party libraries
 Codes under thirdparties directory contain third-party libraries, Randen, BLAKE3, Cereal, and SPQLIOS.
 See the corresponding directory to check the licenses.

 ## Randen